 What is your refund policy?

-As we are a charitable organization, DPA does not issue refunds.
+As we are a charitable organization, DPA does not typically issue refunds.
 However, we understand that a donation can be made in error.
-We are more than willing to refund a donation made under these circumstances.
-We will honor a refund within two business days of the donation being received.
-If you’d like to inquire about a refund, please contact membership services via telephone at 212.613.8025
+We are more than willing to refund a donation made directly to DPA under these circumstances.
+We will honor a refund if the request is made within 30 days of the donation being received.
+If you donated through a third party, you will need to contact that third party to request a refund.
+If you’d like to inquire about a refund, please contact membership services via telephone at 212.613.8025.

 Is the DPA website secure?